nheijmans/malzoo/README.md

 A few use cases are:
 * Use the collected information to get insights in malware (e.g. see most used packers),
-* Analyze a specific directory to collect information from samples added,
 * Gather intell of large open source malware repositories,
 * Visualize the results by exporting them to a data analysis tool (e.g. [Splunk](https://www.splunk.com))